Student Code of Conduct and Community Standards

 The term "drugs” broadly includes, but is not limited to, any stimulant, intoxicant (other than alcohol as it is covered above), depressant, hallucinogen, or other chemical substances, compound or combination, including any otherwise lawfully available product, which has not specifically been prescribed for that student at the dose consumed according with the current prescription, or used for any purpose other than its intended use.

 The illegal possession, use, consumption, manufacture, sale, or distribution of drugs and drug paraphernalia is prohibited.
-Any violations of this drug policy may be subject to sanctions by the College and may be reported to all appropriate law enforcement authorities.
-All College buildings, including residence halls, are designated as smoke-free for all substances, including smoking vapes and hookahs.
+Any violations of this drug policy may be subject to sanctions by the University and may be reported to all appropriate law enforcement authorities.
+All University buildings, including residence halls, are designated as smoke-free for all substances, including smoking vapes and hookahs.

 The term “Drug Paraphernalia” broadly includes any material, product, instrument, or item used to create, manufacture, distribute, use or otherwise manipulate any drug and includes, but is not limited to, bongs or marijuana pipes, grinders, smoking vaporizers, hypodermic needles, and syringes.